5 Reasons for the Quarter Life Crisis

 It irks me when I hear the “older” generation (mine) assigning adjectives like lazy, entitled or confused to describe this group of what I know to be generally ambitious, conscientious, and hard working young adults.

-To be sure, they are different than us, but no more than we are different than our parents’ generation.
+To be sure, they are different from us, but no more than we are different from our parents’ generation.
 One significant and life altering difference is that they are not waiting until mid life to have that all too familiar crisis.
-They don’t want to wait till 45 to do what they can do at 25; to ask (and answer) the life defining questions that are integral to living a life of purpose and meaning.
+They don’t want to wait till 45 to do what they can do at 25; to ask (and answer) the life-defining questions that are integral to living a life of purpose and meaning.

-When I experienced a mid life crisis, it was as the result of questioning deeply held assumptions and beliefs that suddenly were thrown up in the air, because of the external circumstances of my life.
+When I experienced a midlife crisis, it was as the result of questioning deeply held assumptions and beliefs that suddenly were thrown up in the air, because of the external circumstances of my life.
 Like many others of my generation, I was forced into asking the deeper questions I had avoided so far.
 However, my young clients’ Quarter Life Crisis is borne out of their lack of clarity around their beliefs and assumptions as they move forward.
 There is a profound difference to be recognized here.
-I was asking, “Who am I and what has been the purpose of my work/life?”.
+I was asking, “Who am I and what has been the purpose of my work/life?”
 They are asking, “How can I be true to myself, and what will be the purpose of my work/life?”

-Here’s the top 5 reasons that keep my Millennial clients “stuck”.
-Understanding these reasons is the first step to helping them create the mindset and take the actions that will move them forward.
+Here’s the top 5 obstacles that keep my Millennial clients “stuck”.
+Understanding these obstacles is the first step to helping them create the mindset and take the actions that will move them forward.

-They question the age old concept that career successes will bring them happiness.
+- They question the age-old belief that career successes will bring them happiness.
 They want to do work that is connected to their own larger purpose in life, but have trouble bridging the gap between their (or their parents’) expectations and the realities of what achieving those big goals entails.

-They think globally due to the proliferation of social media, but they lack the skills to carry the focused and intimate conversations that will help them create the kind of robust professional network that is imperative to building a successful career.
+- They think globally due to the proliferation of social media, but they lack the softer but required skills to carry the focused and intimate conversations that are imperative to building a successful career.

-They are multidimensional and as interested in their personal growth as they are in their professional growth, but are lacking a tribe of elders and mentors who can help them achieve this goal.
+- They are multidimensional and as interested in their personal growth as they are in their professional growth, but are lacking a tribe of elders and mentors who can help them achieve this goal.
 As a result, they lose themselves (and time) moving from one self exploration experience to another, or alternatively foreclose on their identity in order to experience an artificial sense of certainty.

 Now that you know a few of the symptoms of the Quarter Life Crisis and the reasons for them, you can help, rather than judge, a loved one who might be experiencing it.
 You can also be proud of them, knowing that if they navigate this transition successfully, they will have created a solid foundation for a purposeful and fulfilling life into their 30’s, 40’s and beyond.

-If you are curious to learn more about this subject or have a loved one who could benefit from being coached through this transition, I’d be happy to connect and explore the possibilities with you.
+If you are curious to learn more about this subject or have a loved one who could benefit from being coached through this transition, I have some ideas to share with you.